vartulzeroshieldai/ZeroShield/ThreatShield/README.md

 > **Value Proposition:**
 > Unified, automated threat modeling and vulnerability management for the next generation of enterprise security
 > "Thraet Shield turns complex, manual security and compliance challenges into automated, actionable insights—empowering teams to move faster, safer, and with confidence."
-*Threat Shield, a part of [ZeroShield](https://zeroshield.ai), brings in-depth, practical security to every step of your development and deployment lifecycle.*
+*ThreatShield, a part of [ZeroShield](https://zeroshield.ai), brings in-depth, practical security to every step of your development and deployment lifecycle.*

 ---

 ## Get Involved

 We welcome contributions from the security community!
-Here's how you can get involved with [Threat Shield](https://zeroshield.ai):
+Here's how you can get involved with [ThreatShield](https://zeroshield.ai):

 ### 🚀 Get Started

-**[Sign up for Threat Shield](https://threatshield.zeroshield.ai)** to start securing your systems today!
+**[Sign up for ThreatShield](https://threatshield.zeroshield.ai)** to start securing your systems today!

 ### 🤝 Contributing

 - **Report Issues**: Found a bug or have a feature request?
 Open an issue on our repository
-- **Code Contributions**: Submit pull requests to help improve [Threat Shield](https://zeroshield.ai)
+- **Code Contributions**: Submit pull requests to help improve [ThreatShield](https://zeroshield.ai)
 - **Documentation**: Help improve our documentation and examples
 - **Security Research**: Contribute new threat models, attack patterns, or vulnerability tests